-JS Heatmaps Performance Comparison
+LightningChart JSHeatmaps Performance Comparison

 Introduction to the JS heatmaps performance comparison

-The tests were made according to examples and tutorials.
-We strongly believe that all of them have been carried out under optimal conditions.
+The tests were made according to examples and tutorials, and all of them have been carried out under optimal conditions.
 If you notice any problem, please inform us and we will make the appropriate fixes.
-Each type of heatmap has its particular performance metrics, for instance, that set a benchmark of success/failure amongst charting libraries.
+Each type of heatmap has particular performance metrics that set a benchmark of success/failure amongst charting libraries.
+The full test open-source project can be accessed from GitHub.

-Device Hardware & Operating System Specifications
+Hardware & System Specifications

 JS heatmaps performance comparison technical requirements pc icon